 Keep personal information secure.
 This requirement also includes the need for proactive monitoring for breaches, keeping records of breaches, and notifying regulators within 72 hours of a breach.
 It goes as far as specifying regular testing of your security measures.
 Security needs to be considered as part of the design process of “appropriate technical and organizational measures” and not just bolted on afterward.

 Most design researchers have aptitudes that complement the intentions of the GDPR, and working in roles that advocate for product users and customers shouldn’t make the application of responsible and transparent management techniques a problem.
-Issues are more likely to be experienced elsewhere, but these factors have an opportunity to be addressed comprehensively as organizations work towards improving their research operations.
+However, GDPR factors have an opportunity to be addressed comprehensively as organizations work towards improving their research operations.

 Plus, the rules specified by these regulations are moving beyond legal compliance and becoming widely accepted as better and more ethical practices for handling data.
 With the United Kingdom planning to issue their own GDPR-like legislation post-Brexit, and other countries lining up to do the same, it is a good time to start planning ahead about how your research, and your organization, can better protect personal data.